All Episodes

 Well, I would say two things.

-There's no evidence after you know a year or more that there was any collusion.
+There's no evidence after, you know, a year or more that there was any collusion.

-Last words, Sarah.
+Last word, Sarah.

 Where are we going next?

-Is there any chance the money came from Russia to the foundation of the Clintons?
+Do you think the money, when we talk about money laundering, is there any chance the money came from Russia to the foundation of the Clintons?

 I believe, based on the evidence that I've seen and the sources that I've talked to, that there is a significant amount of evidence, Sean, to show that that was definitely a possibility.